DrBig-Brain/7PhrasalNMT/readme.md

 ## Usage
 - Modify `trainer.py` and `transformer.py` to adjust model parameters or training settings.
 - Use `preprocessing.py` for custom data cleaning and preparation.
+By default, phrase extraction is performed on English sentences.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.